 This section lists the tests that identify whether or not a particular event record will be allocated to an inpatient casemix purchase unit.
 It should be noted that some event records which are included in the casemix purchase unit allocation methodology will be excluded, by the final rule, from the publicly funded casemix extract used for inter DHB inpatient CWD wash-up.
 These event records are excluded on the basis of Health Purchaser code and Health Agency code where these are not valid for the inter DHB funding wash-up.
 Note that from 1 July 2012 Funding Agency was a new field in the NMDS.
 Where ever the term agency is used in this document it refers to the new funding agency field.
 The exclusion rules below indicate the Nationwide Service Framework (NSF) equivalent purchase unit for NMDS event records, which will be generated by the Information Group and stored in a separate field.
 The tests are hierarchical and must be applied in the supplied sequence.

-Note that the Information Group SAS methodology uses individual exclusion flag fields to generate an overall exclusion flag {Yes/No} for each event.
+Note that the Ministry of Health SAS methodology uses individual exclusion flag fields to generate an overall exclusion flag {Yes/No} for each event.
 These individual fields indicate where an event could be excluded for more than one reason.

-Hospitals can report up to 99 diagnoses, procedure and external cause codes (E-codes) for each event record.
-However the grouper software (AR-DRG v6.0x) uses only the first 30 diagnoses and 30 procedure codes (external cause codes are not included in grouper logic).
+Hospitals can report up to 99 diagnoses, procedure and external cause codes for each event record.
+However the grouper software (AR-DRG v7.0) uses only the first 30 diagnoses and 30 procedure codes (external cause codes are not included in grouper logic).
 Many of the tests below state how many procedure or diagnoses codes are reviewed to determine if the event record is included or excluded from casemix.
 Where this is not stated the first 30 diagnosis or 30 procedure codes are reviewed.
 External cause codes are not included in these totals.

 DHBs that are concerned about the sufficiency of 30 diagnosis and 30 procedure codes should ensure their coding is prioritised so that the critical codes are included within the first 30 diagnosis and procedure codes for each event record.